-Engaging citizens in river management activities is essential to make a shift from 'citizens as spectators' to 'citizens as actors'.
+Engaging Citizens in River Management Activities Engaging citizens in river management activities is essential to make a shift from 'citizens as spectators' to 'citizens as actors'.
 This also sends out the message that river management cannot be the government's mandate alone.
 Residents will need to step in and share the onus of responsibility.
 Most progressive societies have some or the other form of this governance model.
 In the long run, it will help create a transformation in the mindset of people towards the ecological assets of the city.